What is chondroblastoma?

 - Physical therapy to restore strength and function after surgery

 - Cryotherapy.
-This is extreme cold is used to destroy the tumor.
+This is extreme cold treatment that is used to destroy the tumor.

 The tumor may recur.
 For this reason, follow-up with your healthcare provider is essential.